JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 * **Dexie vs. Local Storage:** Dexie is a much more powerful and scalable solution than local storage.
 Use local storage for simple, small pieces of data (like a user's theme preference).

 Use Dexie when you need to store large amounts of structured data, perform complex queries, or build an application that works offline.

+## FAQ

+### What are API Rules?

+PocketBase API rules are a built-in security and access control system that determines **who can do what** with your data.

+They are a core feature of the platform and are directly related to the concept of **authenticated endpoints**. 🔐

+Think of them as a set of permissions that you configure for each collection (table) in your database.

+> Instead of writing complex backend code to check user roles or ownership, you define these rules directly in the admin UI.

+**How API Rules Work**

+API rules are defined for each of the standard CRUD (Create, Read, Update, Delete) operations on a collection.

+You can set a rule to be one of three types:

+1.  **Public (No Rule):** Anyone can access the data without being logged in.
+This is used for things like a list of blog posts or product information on a public website.
+2.  **Auth (Authentication):** Only authenticated users can access the data.
+This is a basic layer of protection for things like a user's profile information.
+3.  **Custom Rule:** This is the most powerful option.
+You write a **filter expression** that determines access based on a specific condition.
+This is how you implement fine-grained permissions.

+**Examples of Custom Rules**

+Custom rules are what make PocketBase's security so flexible and powerful.

+They use a simple, SQL-like syntax.

+* **Example 1: Only the owner can view their own data.**
+    * **Rule:** `@request.auth.id = user.id`
+    * **Explanation:** This rule checks if the ID of the authenticated user (`@request.auth.id`) matches the `user` field of the record being accessed.
+This ensures a user can only read or update their own data.

+* **Example 2: Admins can view all data.**
+    * **Rule:** `@request.auth.id != "" && @request.auth.isAdmin = true`
+    * **Explanation:** This rule allows an authenticated user to access a collection if their `isAdmin` field is set to true.

+**Relation to Authenticated Endpoints**

+The connection is direct and fundamental: **PocketBase's API rules are the mechanism that defines whether an [endpoint is protected](#whats-a-protected-endpoint) and how it's protected.**

+* When you set a rule on a collection, PocketBase automatically enforces that rule on the corresponding API endpoints.
+* An **unprotected endpoint** is simply a collection with a public API rule.
+* A **protected endpoint** is a collection with an authentication or custom rule.
+Any request to this endpoint will be denied unless it includes a valid authentication token that satisfies the rule's conditions.

+In essence, PocketBase's API rules provide a declarative and visual way to manage backend security, **eliminating the need to write and test authentication and authorization code manually**.

+### Is the PocketBase Users Collection Public?

+The built-in `users` collection in PocketBase is **not public by default**.

+The default API rules for auth collections are "locked," meaning only a superuser (admin) can perform actions on them.

+This is a crucial security measure to prevent unauthorized access to user data.

+You can, however, modify these rules to allow public access for actions like creating a new user account (sign-up).

+### PB and Custom OIDC/OAuth and Permissions

+You can absolutely build a **custom OIDC/OAuth-based system** with PocketBase, and use API rules to control access based on user permissions.

+PocketBase has built-in support for **OAuth2** authentication with providers like Google, GitHub, and many others.

+It also supports **OIDC** (OpenID Connect).

+This means you can authenticate users through these external services and then use their data to grant permissions.

+To implement a scenario where only users with a paid Stripe subscription can access a service, you would:

+1.  **Create a custom field** in your `users` collection, for example, a boolean field called `has_paid_subscription`.
+2.  **Define a custom API rule** on the collection that you want to protect.
+This rule would check if the authenticated user has a paid subscription.
+For example, the rule could be: `@request.auth.has_paid_subscription = true`.
+3.  **Update the user's data.** When a user's subscription status changes in Stripe, you would need a mechanism to update this `has_paid_subscription` field in PocketBase.

+#### Syncing Stripe Data with PocketBase

+A **webhook** is the correct and most reliable way to sync data from Stripe to PocketBase.

+Stripe webhooks allow Stripe to send real-time event notifications to an endpoint you define.

+When an event happens (e.g., a `customer.subscription.updated` event), Stripe will send a `POST` request to your PocketBase application.

+To handle this, you would:

+1.  **Expose a custom API endpoint** in PocketBase (using a Go or JS migration).
+This endpoint will be the URL you provide to Stripe.
+2.  **Verify the webhook signature.** This is a critical security step to ensure the request is actually coming from Stripe and has not been tampered with.
+3.  **Process the event.** Inside your endpoint's code, you would parse the Stripe event data and use the PocketBase SDK to update the corresponding user's record in your `users` collection (e.g., setting `has_paid_subscription` to `true`).

+> By combining PocketBase's powerful API rules with a webhook, you can create a robust and scalable system for managing paid subscriptions and restricting access to your services.

+### Whats a Protected Endpoint?

+A **protected endpoint** is an API endpoint that requires authentication and/or authorization before a client can access it.

+It's a security measure to prevent unauthorized access to sensitive data or functionality.

+Essentially, it's a digital bouncer that checks a user's credentials (like a token or API key) before letting them in.

+Without the right credentials, a request is denied.

+#### Protected Endpoints with PocketBase 🔐

+PocketBase makes creating protected endpoints incredibly simple through its **API rules**.

+This is a core part of its "batteries-included" design.

+* **How it works**: You define rules for each database collection directly in the admin UI.
+These rules determine who can perform specific actions (like view, create, update, or delete) on a collection's data.
+You don't write a single line of backend code for this.
+* **Relation**: The **API rules** are what turn a standard endpoint into a protected one.
+You can set rules like:
+    * **"Auth"**: Only authenticated users can access this endpoint.
+    * **"Custom Rule"**: Only authenticated users who meet a specific condition (e.g., their user ID matches the record's owner ID) can access it.

+This declarative approach is a key reason PocketBase is so fast for development, as it eliminates the need to manually build authentication logic into your application code.

+#### Protected Endpoints with Flask/FastAPI 🛠️

+In contrast, with general-purpose frameworks like Flask and FastAPI, a protected endpoint is something you **must build yourself**.

+The frameworks provide the tools, but you are responsible for the implementation.

+* **How it works**: You define protected endpoints by adding an **authentication decorator** or **dependency** to your route functions.
+This is a function that runs before the main route logic to check for a valid token or credentials.

+* **Flask**: You would use a decorator, often from a third-party library like `Flask-Login` or `Flask-JWT-Extended`, to check if a user is logged in before allowing them to access a route.
+For example, `@login_required` would be placed above the route function.

+* **FastAPI**: FastAPI is particularly well-suited for this and provides built-in security features.
+You use **`Depends()`** to inject an authentication dependency into your route.
+This dependency automatically checks for a token in the request headers, verifies it, and returns the user's information if valid.
+This process is fully customizable and very explicit in the code.